-Our patent portfolio consists of three sets of patents, including patents relating to our Flexitouch System, our ACTitouch System and other compression-related technologies, each of which is described in further detail below.
-As of December 31, 2016, we owned more than 75 issued patents globally, of which 20 were issued U.S. patents.
-As of December 31, 2016, we owned 25 patent applications pending globally, of which 16 were patent applications pending in the United States.
-Our U.S. issued patents have varying patent terms expiring between 2017 and through at least 2029, subject to payment of required maintenance fees, annuities and other charges.
+Our patent portfolio consists of three sets of patents, including patents relating to our Flexitouch system, our Actitouch system and other compression-related technologies, each of which is described in further detail below.
+As of December 31, 2017, we owned more than 80 issued patents globally, of which 17 were issued U.S. patents.
+As of December 31, 2017, we owned 57 patent applications pending globally, of which 23 were patent applications pending in the United States.
+Our U.S. issued patents have varying patent terms, expiring between 2018 and through at least 2029, subject to payment of required maintenance fees, annuities and other charges.
+The four U.S. patents for our Flexitouch system expired in 2017.